hanabi/hanabi.github.io/Beginners.md

 ### Prompts

 * Imagine that you have a card in your hand that has a clue on it, but the full identity of the card is currently unknown.
 In this situation, you are supposed to just keep the card in your hand and continue to discard unclued cards.
-* If someone gives a *Play Clue* to a card that is currently unplayable, and the "in-between" card matches the clued card in your hand, then they could be telling YOU to play the clued card.
+* Now imagine that someone gives a *Play Clue* to a card that is one-away from being playable and the "in-between" card matches the clued card in your hand.
+Even though the clue happened to an entirely different player, the clue was a message to YOU that you should play the clued card.
 This is called a *Prompt* because it is "prompting" you to play a card that you would have otherwise held on to.
 * For example, in a 3-player game:
   * All the 2's have been played on the stacks.
   * Alice clues a red 4 in Cathy's hand as a *Play Clue*.